AdobeDocs/aem-forms-automated-conversion-service.en/help/extending-the-default-meta-model.md

     }
 ```

+English is the default language of meta-models.

 ### Considerations for Creating a language specific meta-model

 * Ensure name of every key is in English language.
 For example, emailAddress.
-* Ensure all the entity references (paths) and pre-defined values of all the *id* key are in English language.
-For example, *id = PostalAddress*
+* Ensure all the entity references and pre-defined values of all the *id* key are in English language.
+For example "id": "ContactPoint" / "$ref": "Entity".
 * Ensure description or messages included in a  meta-model for the following keys correspond to the language of the meta-model:
   * aem:affKeyword
   * title